singlestore-labs/events/README.md

 ## Kafka configuration

+For production use, configure:

+- at least 3 availablity zones (replicas);
-For production use, set `min.insync.replicas` to be at least 2 and `replication.factor` to be at least 3 and have `replication.factor` equal to your number of availability zones (which should be at least 3).
+- `min.insync.replicas` to be at least 2;
+- `replication.factor` to be at least one more than `min.insync.replicas` and equal to your number of replicas.